NickBalnaves/release_cli/README.md

 - `--projectId`: Firebase project ID.
 - `--serviceAccount`: Path to the Firebase service account.
 - `--buildOptions`: Build options for the app.

+## Environment Variables

+You can expose the following environment variable to enable additional functionality:

+- `SLACK_WEBHOOK_URL_ERROR`: Set this to a Slack Incoming Webhook URL to send error notifications to a Slack channel.